 There are many manifestations of an adjustment disorder, common ones include

-There also is an increased risk of suicide attempts and completed suicide (see Suicidal Behavior Suicidal Behavior Suicide is death caused by an intentional act of self-harm that is designed to be lethal.
-Suicidal behavior encompasses a spectrum of behavior from suicide attempt and preparatory behaviors... read more ).
+There also is an increased risk of suicide attempts and completed suicide Suicidal Behavior Suicide is death caused by an act of self-harm that is intended to be lethal.
+Suicidal behavior includes completed suicide, attempted suicide, and suicidal ideation (thoughts and ideas).
+Suicide... read more .

-Symptoms must be clinically significant as shown by ≥ 1 of the following:
+Symptoms must be clinically significant as shown by one or more of the following: